CLOSE X

 people in front of old buildings along the Mississippi River

-On every visitor’s must-see list is the Mark Twain Boyhood Home & Museum (a National Historic Landmark) and the Becky Thatcher and Huckleberry Finn Houses – all nicely restored and offering a comprehensive, easy to follow interpretation of Clemens’ life.
+On every visitor’s must-see list is the Mark Twain Boyhood Home & Museum, a National Historic Landmark.
+Also the Becky Thatcher and Huckleberry Finn Houses.
+They’re all nicely restored and offering a comprehensive, easy to follow interpretation of Clemens’ life.

 Where Corn Is King